drcount-root/Java-GroupChat-Application/README.md

 # Java Group Chat Application

-For compilation details please see the "ScreenShot IpOp.png".
+For execution details please see the "ScreenShot IpOp.png".

 Now it's time to clear some theoritical concepts.